-Curriculum organization policy

-- The curriculum in the bioinformatics realms are composed of Major Subjects, the foundation subjects shared by the six realms of the Master's Program in Life Science Innovation (Disease Mechanism, Drug Discovery, Food Innovation, Environmental Management, Bioinformatics, Biomolecular Engineering), and Graduate General Education Courses.
-In specialized knowledge, students are supervised for bioinformatics research - Competence of knowledge creation is gained through doctoral dissertation creation, etc. - · Management competence is gained through "Doctoral Competency Development", etc. - · Communication competence is gained with "Practices in Life Science Innovation", etc. - · Leadership competence is gained through "Doctoral Research in Life Science Innovation". - Competence in Internationality is gained through "Doctor's Life Science Innovation Seminar", etc. - · Innovation ability is gained through General Foundation Subjects, Major Subjects, etc.

-- Specialized knowledge is gained through "Doctoral Research in Life Science Innovation", etc. Advanced practical English is gained through "Doctor's Life Science Innovation - · Advanced practical English is gained through "Doctor's Life Science Innovation Seminar", etc.

-Learning methods • Processes

-- With the understanding of the latest research trends in bioinformatics, students identify issues that have not been revealed and draw up and carry out an appropriate research plan for solving them.
-Further, through critical debates with supervisory faculty members, students develop the plan into a research that leads to produce life science innovations. - Obtained research findings are presented in academic journals, etc. With this, students improve their English proficiency, and in the process, gain reasoning skills. - With General Foundation Subjects and Graduate General Education Courses, students learn the latest research trends in the areas of life science and also improve English presentation ability. - With internships, research ability is honed through the experience of creating new knowledge in cooperation with researchers in other areas not just one's own area of expertise.

-Evaluation of learning outcomes
+· · · · · · · · · · · · · · · · · · · Curriculum organization policy The curriculum in the bioinformatics realms are composed of Major Subjects, the foundation subjects shared by the six realms of the Master's Program in Life Science Innovation (Disease Mechanism, Drug Discovery, Food Innovation, Environmental Management, Bioinformatics, Biomolecular Engineering), and Graduate General Education Courses.
+In specialized knowledge, students are supervised for bioinformatics research.
+Competence of knowledge creation is gained through doctoral dissertation creation, academic conference presentations, etc. Management competence is gained through "Doctor's Internship", etc. Communication competence is gained with "Practices in Life Science Innovation", etc. Leadership competence is gained through "Life Science Innovation Doctor's Special Research".
+Competence in Internationality is gained through "Doctor's Life Science Innovation Seminar", etc. Innovation ability is gained through General Foundation Subjects, Major Subjects, etc. Specialized knowledge is gained through "Life Science Innovation Doctor's Special Seminar", etc. Advanced practical English is gained through mid-term presentation, international academic conference presentations, etc. Learning methods.
+Processes With the understanding of the latest research trends in bioinformatics, students identify issues that have not been revealed and draw up and carry out an appropriate research plan for solving them.
+Further, through critical debates with supervisory faculty members, students develop the plan into a research that leads to produce life science innovations.
+Obtained research findings are presented in academic journals, international academic conferences, etc. With this, students improve their English proficiency, and in the process, gain reasoning skills.
+With General Foundation Subjects and Graduate General Education Courses, students learn the latest research trends in the areas of life science and also improve English presentation ability.
+With internships, research ability is honed through the experience of creating new knowledge in cooperation with researchers in other areas not just one's own area of expertise.
+Evaluation of learning outcomes One year after enrollment, the initial evaluation (Achievement evaluation I) is conducted by the achievement evaluation board formed by the supervisory faculty member and two sub-supervisory faculty members.
+At the mid-term presentation which is administered a year and two months after enrollment, the interim review for the progress of research for doctoral dissertation creation is conducted by the chief reviewer and three sub-reviewers.